IBM/CAST/docs/source/cast-big-data/logstash.rst

    `csm_big_data/logstash`.
 RPM Directories are relative to `/opt/ibm/csm/bigdata/logstash/`.

-.. note:: The `conf.d/logstash.conf` file requires the ELASTIC-INSTANCE field be replaced with your cluster's elastic search nodes.
+.. note:: The `conf.d/logstash.conf` file requires the ELASTIC-INSTANCE field be replaced with your cluster's Elasticsearch nodes.

-.. note:: logstash.yml is not shipped with this version of the RPM please use the following config for logstash.
+.. note:: `logstash.yml` is not shipped with this version of the RPM please use the following config for logstash.

 .. code-block:: bash

    # logstash.yml